dustinpfister/blog_posts/_posts/threejs-standard-material.md

 ## 1 - Basic example of the standard material

-First off lets start with a very basic example of the standard material, by creating a cube using the [Box Geometry constructor](/2021/04/26/threejs-box-geometry/) for the geometry to use for the mesh object.
+First off lets start with a very basic example of the standard material, by creating a cube using the [Box Geometry constructor](/2021/04/26/threejs-box-geometry/) for a geometry to use for the mesh object.
 Next I will create an instance of the standard material for the mesh that will use a solid color of red.
 However this will not work out as you might expect when it comes to using the basic material, as when I just use the standard material itself without a light source I will not see anything.
-The reason why is because a light source is needed in order to see the color, and if I want to have a color that will always show up no mater what I will want to use the emissive property.
+The reason why is because a light source is needed in order to see the color.

-For this example though I am not going to do anything to advanced when it comes to the emissive property and other related properties just a solid color.
+For this example though I am not going to do anything to advanced when it comes to the emissive property and other related properties just a solid color and that is it.
 So I create the Mesh object with the THREE.Mesh constructor, and then pass the geometry that I want as the first argument, followed by the instance of the standard material created with the THREE.MeshStandardMaterial constructor.
-I then add the mesh object to the scene with the add method of the scene object.
+When I call the standard material constructor funciton I pass an object with just one option for now in which I am setting the color and that is it for now.

-I will then want to add at least one if not more light sources to the scene object.
+I will then want to add at least one if not more light sources to the scene object so that the color will show up.
 For this example I am going with the Point light which I create with the THREE.PointLight constructor.
 I could position this point light by itself and add it directly to the scene, but I often like to make it a child of another object in the scene such as another mesh object, or even a child of the camera.
 For this example I made it a child of a mesh object where I am using the sphere geometry for it along with the basic material.
 This way I can see where the point light is located in the scene.

 ```js
 // SCENE, CAMERA, RENDERER